 Google’s Flutter: An Introduction

-Flutter is an open source mobile development framework by Google which is cross-platform friendly.
-With Flutter on your side, you can easily create high-performing and interactive apps for Android and iOS platforms from the single code base.
+Flutter is an open source mobile app development framework by Google which is cross-platform friendly.
+With Flutter app development on your side, you can easily create high-performing and interactive apps for Android and iOS platforms from the single code base.
 As I mentioned above, this framework is also the development platform for Google’s next operating system Fuchsia.

 In the market with so many other frameworks, why you should use it?
 You must be baffling with this question!!!
 Allow me to quench your curiosity with the next section which presents,